stulp/dmpbbo/demos/dmp/demos.md

-\ref Dmps
+# Dmps Demos

+## demoDmp.cpp / demoDmpWrapper.py

-\li demoDmp.cpp:  Demonstrates how to initialize, train and integrate a Dmp.
+Demonstrates how to initialize, train and integrate a Dmp.

+## demoDmpTrainFromTrajectoryFile.cpp / demoDmpTrainFromTrajectoryFileWrapper.py

-\li demoDmpTrainFromTrajectoryFile.cpp:  Demonstrates how to train a Dmp with a trajectory in a txt file.
+Demonstrates how to train a Dmp with a trajectory in a txt file.

+## demoDmpChangeGoal.cpp / demoDmpChangeGoalWrapper.py

-\li demoDmpChangeGoal.cpp:  Demonstrates how to change the goal for a Dmp, and the effects of different scaling approaches.
+Demonstrates how to change the goal for a Dmp, and the effects of different scaling approaches.

+# Dmp Demos for advanced features

+Here are some demos for advanced Dmp features, which extend the basic Dmp formulation.
+For more information, see the papers cited in the main README.md.

+## demoDmpContextual.cpp / demoDmpContextualWrapper.py

-\li demoDmpContextual.cpp:  Demonstrates how to initialize, train and integrate a Contextual Dmp.
+Demonstrates how to initialize, train and integrate a Contextual Dmp.

+## demoDmpContextualGoal.cpp / demoDmpContextualGoalWrapper.py

-\li demoDmpContextualGoal.cpp:  Demonstrates how to initialize, train and integrate a Contextual Dmp that adapts the goal state to the task parameters.
+Demonstrates how to initialize, train and integrate a Contextual Dmp that adapts the goal state to the task parameters.

+## demoDmpWithGainSchedulesWrapper.cpp / demoDmpWithGainSchedulesWrapper.py

+Demonstrates how to initialize, train and integrate a Dmp that also outputs gain schedules alongside the dynamical system.